RenoNextRenoNext

 Rental duration — daily rate drops 40-60% for weekly rentals, 60-75% for monthlyDelivery distance — within 20 km is standard, add $50-$100 per extra 20 kmMachine size and capacity — an 8-ton excavator costs double a 2-ton modelFuel policy — some include fuel, others charge by hour-meter or return-empty penaltiesDamage waiver insurance — 10-15% of rental cost, covers accidental damage beyond normal wearAttachments and accessories — hydraulic breakers, augers, grapples add $50-$200/daySeasonal demand — rates increase 15-25% during peak season (May-September), better availability in winterOperator training or certification — some equipment requires proof of training (boom lifts, forklifts)

-Find contractors who bring their own equipment or help you rent the right gear.
-See verified pros.
+We bring our own equipment or help you rent the right gear.
+Book a free walkthrough.

 Get a ballpark estimate in under 2 minutes.